 Etiology of ESME

-Clinic of ESME
+Clinical features of ESME

-Early summer meningoencephalitis proceeds in two phases:
+ESME proceeds in two phases:

-Diagnostic, therapy, and prevention of ESME
+Diagnosis, treatment, and prevention of ESME

-Typical for early summer meningoencephalitis is a CSF syndrome with lymphocytic pleocytosis, blood-liquor barrier disorders, positive detection of ESME-IgM and IgG-antibodies, and intrathecal ESME-specific antibody production 2 weeks after disease onset.
+Typical clinical features for ESME are: CSF syndrome with lymphocytic pleocytosis, blood-liquor barrier disorders, positive detection of ESME-immunoglobulin M (IgM) and immunoglobulin G (IgG)-antibodies, and intrathecal ESME-specific antibody production 2 weeks after disease onset.

 Progressive multifocal leukoencephalopathy (PML)

 Etiology of PML